The Crypto Wars

 What Are the Crypto Wars?

 The Crypto Wars refer to ongoing conflicts between governments seeking surveillance capabilities and advocates for strong, unbreakable encryption.
-These battles have shaped modern cryptography policy and privacy rights.
+As this CosmicNet encyclopedia entry explains, these battles have shaped modern cryptography policy and privacy rights.
+CosmicNet highlights that the EFF has been a leading voice defending encryption rights throughout this conflict.

 Crypto Wars I (1990s)